VonHeikemen/lsp-zero.nvim/README.md

 ### About nvim-cmp

-Some details that you should now.
+Some details that you should know.
 The plugin responsable for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp). `nvim-cmp` has a concept of "sources", these provide the actual data displayed in neovim.
 Inside `lsp-zero` we need the following sources:

 * [cmp-buffer](https://github.com/hrsh7th/cmp-buffer): provides suggestions based on the current file.